guihen01/Rest-API-Get-All-Groups/README.md

 name of the file created : List-groups.json

-exemple (text formated sample) : at : https://github.com/guihen01/Rest-API-Get-All-Groups/blob/main/Screenshots/List-groups.txt
+exemple (json formated sample) : at : ttps://github.com/guihen01/Rest-API-Get-All-Groups/blob/main/Screenshots/List-groups.json

 2) The program create a text formated file , (json to string) it includes all the Jira groups .
 name of the file created : List-groups.txt

-exemple (json formated) : at https://github.com/guihen01/Rest-API-Get-All-Groups/blob/main/Screenshots/List-groups.json
+exemple (text formated) : at https://github.com/guihen01/Rest-API-Get-All-Groups/blob/main/Screenshots/List-groups.txt

 # Distribution